 Talia and the Very YUM Kippur by Linda Elovitz Marshall, illustrated by Francesca Assirelli

-Grandma asks Talia to help her prepare a Yum Kippur breakfast kugel but first Talia needs to collect the eggs, milk the cow, boil noodles, and gather all the other ingredients.
+Grandma asks Talia to help her prepare a Yum Kippur breakfast kugel, but first, Talia needs to collect the eggs, milk the cow, boil noodles, and gather all the other ingredients.
 The next day, Talia apologizes to her grandmother for breaking something.
-The family fasts during the day and at night, enjoy the dishes that Talia and Grandma had prepared the previous day.
+The family fasts during the day and at night, enjoys the dishes that Talia and Grandma had prepared the previous day.

 Books for Shabbat

-Shabbat isn’t a Jewish high holiday but I wanted to include it in this roundup of books anyway.
+Shabbat isn’t a Jewish high holiday, but I wanted to include it in this roundup of books none the less.
 Shabbat is the Jewish day of rest on the seventh day of each week.

 Shabbat Is Coming by Tracy Newman, illustrated by Viviana Garofoli

-Friday is here and at sundown, Shabbat begins.
-This book focuses on the preparations for Shabbat with candles and cooking and cleaning.
+Friday is here, and at sundown, Shabbat begins.
+This book focuses on the preparations for Shabbat with candles, cooking, and cleaning.

 Soosie The Horse that Saved Shabbat by Tami Lehman-Wilzig, illustrated by Menahem Halberstadt